-Bitcoin rules: no more milk for Fat Cats!
+Bitcoin crypto rules: no more milk for Fat Cats!

 Long walk to trust

-So far, the wealth gap is wide enough to be contrasted with a precious image of cryptocurrencies as the for-all-of-us money.
+So far, the wealth gap is wide enough in contrast with a precious image of cryptocurrencies as the for-all-of-us money.
 That actually means that Wall Street fat cats will rule for a while.
 Poorly controlled wealth/power and widespread trust don’t go together.
 At the same time, fiat currencies don’t actually need to win human beings over.
 The reason is, they are widely used for a kazillion years.
 As for crypto coins, they need to address financial social disparities to “capture the hill.”

 Free market, straight ahead!